-Beatrix Potter (1866-1943), Victorian artist and author of children's stories, creator of such winsome and nattily attired characters as Benjamin Bunny, Squirrel Nutkin, and of course Peter Rabbit.
+Beatrix Potter (1866-1943), English Victorian artist and author of children's stories, creator of such winsome and nattily attired characters as Benjamin Bunny, Squirrel Nutkin, and of course Peter Rabbit.

 Her books have been translated to braille and numerous languages including German, Latin, Welsh, Spanish, French, Japanese and Dutch.
 Many are still in print and beloved world-wide.
 Helen Beatrix Potter was born on 28 July 1866 in South Kensington, London, England.
 Her parents were Helen Leech and Rupert William Potter.
 Even as a young girl Beatrix, as she was known, loved animals enough to secret them away into the house including rabbits, frogs, kittens, hedgehogs and mice.
 A bout with rheumatic fever would affect her heart and health for the rest of her life.
 Though she was quite shy, she was a very creative girl, encouraged by her parents and governesses who taught her to paint and draw.
 She also kept a journal which illuminates her highly imaginative and sensitive nature.